awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

         -n kube-system
       ```
 **Important**
-The deployed chart does not receive security updates automatically\.
+The deployed chart doesn't receive security updates automatically\.
 You need to manually upgrade to a newer chart when it becomes available\.

 ------
 #### [ Kubernetes manifest ]